Why take early entry?

 Here are just a few of the reasons to jump-start your college career while in high school:

 Interested?
 Here’s what to do

-Before enrolling, we highly recommend you check with our Academic Records office to make sure the course credits will transfer the way you hope they will.
+Before enrolling, we highly recommend you check with our Early University Coordinator to make sure the course credits will transfer the way you hope they will.
 All dual credit classes will transfer, but they might only be counted as elective credits.
 This is more likely if you’re looking at a private school or a college or university outside North Dakota.

 - Use the code DSUEarly to apply for free!

 The North Dakota University System requires that new students provide documentation of immunity for certain diseases unless an exemption is accepted.
 For more details on these requirements or potential exemptions click here.